-It rains quite a bit on Mamaku Plateau, the tableland underlain by volcanic debris that was violently deposited 240,000 years ago; an eruption that also gave rise to the Lake Rotorua caldera (central North Island, New Zealand).
+It rains quite a bit on Mamaku Plateau, the tableland underlain by volcanic debris that was deposited violently 240,000 years ago; an eruption that also gave rise to the Lake Rotorua caldera (central North Island, New Zealand).
 Some of that rain seeps into the myriad fractures, nooks and crannies, and heads west as groundwater.
 Fifty to 100 years later, that same water emerges, chilled (a cool 11oC), at Blue Springs (about 40km west of Rotorua).
 Spring water here flows at 42 cubic metres per minute (9,240 gallons per minute), enough to maintain a decent-sized stream (Waihou Stream).

 Fresh water springs have been sources of life, driven conflicts, and kindled the imagination for thousands of years.
 Greek muses frolicked in the Pierian Spring (somewhere in Macedonia); its waters a fount of knowledge.
 After spending a lifetime underground in,